greati/processor_risc/README.md

 ## Running

-First of all, I strongly recommend installing SystemC 2.3.1 following this tutorial: http://chaitulabs.blogspot.com.br/2014/05/systemc-231-installation-in-ubuntu.html
+First of all, I strongly recommend installing SystemC 2.3.1 following this tutorial: http://chaitulabs.blogspot.com.br/2014/05/systemc-231-installation-in-ubuntu.html.

 After that, enter the folder "processor" and execute the file ./compile.h.
-If it doesn't work, you can try to compile the file processor_run.cpp by yourself, indicating properly where are the SystemC's libraries.
+If it doesn't work, you can try to compile the file processor_run.cpp by yourself, indicating properly where the SystemC's libraries are.

-Finally, execute the processor_run program, giving a file with a list of instructions.
+Finally, execute the ./processor_run program, giving a file with a list of instructions.

 Any suggestions or doubts, please refer to my e-mail, greati@ufrn.edu.br.